apache/nuttx/configs/sama5d4-ek/README.txt

          nsh> tc [<number-of-touches>]

+   18. Support for the TM7000 LCD is enabled by default.
+See the section above entitled "TM7000 LCD/Touchscreen" for detailed configuration information.
+       You will probably want to disable this option if you are not using the TM7000 LCD.

+       There are several LCD test programs available.
+One is built into this
+       configuration:  apps/examples/nx.
+The NX example is a simple test using the NuttX graphics system (NX).
+This test case focuses on general window controls, movement, mouse and keyboard input.
+It requires no user interaction.

+       There are several simple graphics examples under apps/examples/ that could be configured to verify LCD/graphics operation:

+         a. nxhello.
+Just displays "Hello, World!" at the center of the display.
+         b. nximage.
+Displays the NuttX logo in the center of the display.
+         c. nxlines.
+Shows many fat lines.
+This generally looks like a "clock" with a cicle and a rotating line in the center.
+         d. nxtext.
+This demonstrates scrolling text with pop-up windows on top of the test.
+The pop-up windows come and go without corrupting the scrolling text.

+       See apps/examples/README.txt for information about configuring these examples.

-   18. The SAMA5D4-EK includes for an AT25 serial DataFlash.
+   19. The SAMA5D4-EK includes for an AT25 serial DataFlash.
 That support is NOT enabled in this configuration.
 Support for that serial FLASH could be enabled by modifying the NuttX configuration as described above in the paragraph entitled "AT25 Serial FLASH".

-   19. This example can be configured to exercise the watchdog timer test (apps/examples/watchdog).
+   20. This example can be configured to exercise the watchdog timer test (apps/examples/watchdog).
 See the detailed configuration settings in the section entitled "Watchdog Timer" above.